-The most common types of mineral growths are formed by manganese minerals (see pictures A and B, above), although gypsum (C) and other salt minerals can also form growths mistaken for fossils.
+The most common types of mineral growths are formed by manganese minerals (see pictures A to C, above), although gypsum (F) and other salt minerals can also form growths mistaken for fossils.
 Liesegang banding (D) is also formed by the precipitation of minerals in coloured rings within rocks.
 Mineral growths filling cracks and fractures (E) can often resemble trace fossils, including tracks and trails.

 Dendrites and manganese forms

 A dendrite (see A and B in the image above) is a group of crystals that grows in a complex, branching pattern.
 Because of this, they are commonly mistaken for plant fossils.
 Dendrites are made up of many small crystals, which form together along long cracks in a rock.
 The crystals are most often formed by manganese oxide minerals, so dendrites tend to be black or another dark colour.